The School Counselor and Virtual School Counseling

 - Being medically unable to attend a physical school

-- Wanting a more rigorous school curriculum
+- Seeking a more rigorous school curriculum (i.e., gifted or accelerated courses)

-- Wanting more individualized instructional support
+- Needing more individualized instructional support

 - Participating in athletics or performing arts at the professional level

-- Implement procedures for students to follow in both emergency and nonemergency situations when the school counselor is not available
+- Implement procedures for students to follow in both emergency and non-emergency situations when the school counselor is not available

 Summary

-Holmes, C.M. & Kozlowski, K.A.
-(2016).
+Holmes, C. M., & Kozlowski, K. A. (2016).
 A group counseling collaboration model: Support for virtual high school students.
-In Ideas and research you can use: VISTAS 2016.
-Retrieved from http://www.counseling.org/knowledge-center/vistas.
+VISTAS online, 2016. https://www.counseling.org/knowledge-center/vistas/by-year2/vistas-2016